haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen-bioexcel2023/index.md

 </a>

 Alternatively redirect the output to a log file and send haddock3 to the background.

+As an indication, running locally on an Apple M2 laptop using 10 cores, this workflow completed in 7 minutes.

 <a class="prompt prompt-cmd">
 haddock3 \<my-workflow-configuration-file\> \> haddock3.log &